evheniy/yeps-docker-compose-example/README.md

 # yeps-docker-compose-example

-YEPS app with docker compose example.
+YEPS app with docker compose example (3 nodes with nginx loadbalancer).

 To run it you should install [docker-compose](https://docs.docker.com/compose/install/).